codyfrehr/xpdf-api/README.md

   but from a legal point of view, what does that mean for your ownership of the repo?
 - build really basic homepage for website, resembling layout of https://kotest.io/docs or even just the simpler https://mockk.io/ maybe the homepage can redirect automatically to the repo readme until the site is built, so you can just release this thing!
+- show xpdf creators your library, and get their okay to release
+- request xpdf creators to add link to your library on their webpage.
+Per their readme, they would be willing to do this!
+  "If you compile Xpdf for a system not listed on the web page, please let me know.
+If you're willing to make your binary available by ftp or on the web, I'll be happy to add a link from the Xpdf web page.
+I have decided not to host any binaries I didn't compile myself (for disk space and support reasons)."
 - WRITE THIS README!
 - javadoc: is an actual javadoc artifact needed?
   ANSWER: YES. spring boot libs for example include javadoc and sources jars